How flexible is your body?

 Class #10 - February 18

-Your outstretched arms become one single limb that passes through your chest.
-The spine between your scapulas is the skeleton key that unlocks this limb’s capacity to express itself and communicate with the ground below your feet.
-Open a new doorway into Triangle.
+Your outstretched arms make a single limb, passing through your chest.
+Between your scapulas is the skeleton key that unlocks communication with the ground below your feet.
+You'll also discover a "hidden twist" as you open a new doorway into Triangle.

 Class #11 - February 22